Los Banos Car Accident and Personal Injury Lawyer

 - Call 911 if anyone has suffered serious injuries.

-- Call the California Highway Patrol (CHP) or other local law enforcement agencies to have a police report taken at the scene.
+- Call the California Highway Patrol (CHP) or other local law enforcement agency to have a traffic incident report taken at the scene.

 - Use your cell phone or camera to take pictures of the crash site, including any road signage or skid marks, visible injuries, and cars involved in the incident.
 Photos can help establish the validity of your personal injury claim later.